jpgreninger/protocolpp/README.md

 Evaluation licenses that last 60-days are available from the website free of charge

-Full licenses last a year and include support and updates
+Full licenses last a year and include support and updates.
+Latest documentation found only in licensed products

 Protocol++ has several different interfaces and can be configured in different ways.
 Preview the Makefile to see the target.
 Descriptions